-Want to defend your impaired driving or DUI charge?
-Here are the top 5 possible Ontario impaired driving defences: recent drinking, rights to counsel, timing is everything, Askov- a delay argument and prove it.
+Want to defend your impaired driving/DUI charge?
+Here are the top 5 possible Ontario impaired driving defences: Recent Drinking, Rights to Counsel, Timing is Everything, Jordan—A Delay Argument – and Prove It.

-Rights to Counsel: Under the Canadian Charter of Rights and Freedoms you have the right to be informed by the police upon your detention of your right to counsel.
-They must inform you of your rights at the correct time, and offer you an opportunity to speak with a lawyer, often a particular lawyer, within a reasonable amount of time.
+Under the Canadian Charter of Rights and Freedoms you have the right to be informed by the police upon your detention of your right to counsel.
+They must inform you of your rights at the correct time, and offer you an opportunity to speak with a lawyer, either duty counsel or a lawyer of your choice, within a reasonable amount of time.
 If you request a specific lawyer they must take reasonable steps to put you in contact with that person.

 There may be a defence based on various circumstances regarding the timing in which events following your detention occur.
 For example, the police should take an Intoxilyzer breath sample at the police station as soon as practicable – which is not the same as soon as possible.
 Roadside samples must be taken almost immediately; therefore a delay may result in a defence.

 A delay of 18 or more months, for which the Crown Attorney, or Court are responsible, may be a defence in itself.
 This does not include the sorts of inherent delays that occur in all cases, such those caused by waiting to receive the disclosure or completing initial meetings with the Crown, or delays caused on the accused’s behalf in certain circumstance.
 Therefore, it is important that you retain us quickly so that we have the opportunity to create pressure from the beginning.
 In a case where this defence applies, it forms an absolute defence to all charges.
 While it is essential to be 100% truthful and fair in the evidence that you provide to your lawyer, the Crown Attorney and the Judge hearing your case, you should also note any prejudice that you have suffered because of the delays.